kwinkunks/pymutt/readme.txt

 == About Pymutt ==

-Pymutt is an implementation of Thomson (1982) multi-taper fourier spectral estimator plus a python interface.
+Pymutt is an implementation of Thomson's (1982) multi-taper fourier spectral estimator plus a python interface.
 The core code is due to Lees and Park (1995) and uses the conventions of Percival and Walden (1993).

+== Requirements ==

+Building and installing pymutt requires the python-dev package.
+Using pymutt requires numpy.
+Most of the examples also require matplotlib.

 == Installation ==

-Pymutt requires numpy.
+Building and installing pymutt requires the python-dev package.
+Using pymutt requires numpy.
 Most of the examples also require matplotlib.

 Pymutt builds and installs properly on
     * win7-64 using 32-bit python